SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-recurring-gift.md

 * Check if your donation platform creates Gift Commitments and Gift Commitment Schedules for recurring donations automatically.
-If not, build a flow to create them.
+If not, you may need to build a flow to create them.
 * See Best Practices from [Multiple Payment Gift](use-cases-multiple-payment-gift.md)